 The intent of this assignment is to engage in reflective, collaborative social work practice using the ITP Loop Model and Peer Consultation.
 The ITP Loop Model provides a process for social workers to deconstruct their practice and break it down into its component parts.
 Practice is a fusion of listening, feeling, thinking, and acting, in which all these processes occur simultaneously.
 What may first appear to be intuitive can be carefully taken apart and analyzed, with the goal of improving field education experiences and social work practice.
 The ITP Loop Model consists of the following phases: retrieval, reflection, linkage, and professional response.
+Importantly, students will be sure to attend to all equity, diversity, and inclusion considerations present in their scenario.

-Step 1: ITP Loop Process and Write-Up Step 1 - 20% - Due February 16 reflections, linkage, professional response, and two questions for peers that encourage critical reflection and reflexivity.
+a) Step 1: ITP Loop Process and Write-Up Step 1 - 20% - Due February 15

+Each student will apply the ITP Loop to a practicum experience and post a write-up in the discussion forum in D2L.
+The posting should be made up of the following sections: retrieval, reflections, linkage, professional response, and two questions for peers that encourage critical reflection and reflexivity.
 The write up should be approximately 500 to 750 words in length.
 Please post directly onto the discussion board rather than attaching a document.
-Detailed information will be provided in class.